Proantagonist/SupremeGamingRules/Ark/PVP/pvp.md

 - `T4+` tribes are permitted a **maximum** of 2 **offline** raids per week of a `T3`.
 That is to say if you are a member of a `T4+`, your tribe as a whole is permitted only 2 combined **offline** attacks on a `T3`.
 If reported and found to be in excess of this appropriate sanction will be enforced.
 - `T5` Tribes are restricted to a **maximum** of 4 **offline** raids per week of any `T4`.
 Online base wipes are permitted, but not permitted offline.

+&nbsp;

+### Dino Parking Map

+The dino parking map is a completely **optional**, clustered, flat, PVE PGArk (Progressively Generated Ark) map available to you and your tribe intended for storing and protecting a very limited number of dinos in order provide a fallback dino pool in the event of a base wipe.
+This facility replaces the old passive pen rules and spec.

+#### How it Works

+- This is a PVE dino storage map.
+PVE prohibits players from maliciously wiping out protected dinos.
+Along with your dinos, you are allowed a 2x2x2 stone base with a bed spawn and a tribute terminal.
+- As the sole purpose of this map is for dino storate, all rates have been set as low as possibly allowable by the server.
+Harvesting and breeding on this map are rendered impractical.
+Breeding will have to occur on the PVP maps, however keep in mind transferring dinos resets their breeding timers.
+Dino consumption rates have been dropped to prevennt dinos from starving to death.
+- Structure and dino decay have been doubled to prolong protected dinos and spawn structures
+- Item transfers are disabled server-side.
+This means only dinos and naked players are allowed entry and exit from the parking map.
+This makes it impossible for players and tribes to smuggle blueprints and other valuable resources.
+Kits are provided with essential materials for spawn structures, etc.

+#### Parking Map Guidelines

+If found attempting, breaking, or abusing the parking map guidelines, appropriate admin action will be taken which include but is not limited temporary or permanent forfeiture of parking garage priviliges and/or complete dino wipe from the parking map.

+- Your tribe (defined as your organization and not per-map entities), is allowed to have one land area and one water area.
+- Occupy no more than 20x20x12 volume units per area.
+- Hitchposts will be provided to maintain your dinos within your area.
+Any loose and wandering dinos are subject to deletion without prior notice.
+Repeated incidents will result in elevated action described above.
+- Your tribe is limited to storing a **maximum** of 250 dinos on this map.
+This is a server-side enforced limit.
+Creating multiple tribes to circumvent the limit is a violation of the general guideline described above.

+#### Kits

+Given item transfers are disabled (in or out), tribes wil be unable to transfer in the resources necessary to download/upload dinos or structures for a storage area.
+We have designed kits available to fill this hole.
+These kits include:

+- 1 Supreme Ark Terminal
+- 4 hitching posts
+- 73 fence foundations to mark off the storage area
+- 1 behemoth gate
+- 1 behemoth gateway
+- 4 stone foundations
+- 15 stone walls
+- 1 reinforced door
+- 1 stone doorway
+- 4 stone ceilings
+- 1 bunk bed
+- A variety of common primitive dino saddles to facilitate dino movement.
+If your tribe is storing a dino for which a saddle we do not provide in the kit, one will not be provided.

+To learn how to redeem these kits, please follow [please follow this guide](https://www.supremeark.com/plugins/points)

 ### **Server Configuration**